augmentedfabricationlab/alte_schmiede/README.md

     * when ending, don't forget to stop the image via `docker-compose down -d`
 * For access to the __web UI of the docker image__, start your browser and go to:<br/>
 `http://localhost:8080/vnc.html?resize=scale&autoconnect=true`
-* In Rhino, you can now __connect the ROS client to the rosbridge__ and query all moveit related services (compute_ik, trajectory planning, etc)
+* In Rhino, you can now __connect the ROS client to the rosbridge__ and query all moveit related services (compute_ik, trajectory planning, etc.)

 ## Docker Setup Information
 * Docker user name: augmentedfabricationlab
-* The [alte_schmiede_description](https://github.com/augmentedfabricationlab/alte_schmiede_description.git) repository contains the robot descriptions files for the Dockerfile building.
+* The [robotic_setups_description](https://github.com/augmentedfabricationlab/robotic_setups_description.git) repository contains the robot descriptions files for the Dockerfile building.
-* The [abb_robotic_setups](https://github.com/augmentedfabricationlab/abb_robotic_setups.git) repository contains the catkin workspace for the urdf models and moveit packages for ABB robotic setups, for setting up the systems in Linux as described in [this tutorial](https://gramaziokohler.github.io/compas_fab/latest/examples/03_backends_ros/07_ros_create_urdf_ur5_with_measurement_tool.html).
+* The [robotic_setups](https://github.com/augmentedfabricationlab/robotic_setups.git) repository contains the catkin workspace for the urdf models and moveit packages for various robotic setups of our lab, for setting up the systems in Linux as described in [this tutorial](https://gramaziokohler.github.io/compas_fab/latest/examples/03_backends_ros/07_ros_create_urdf_ur5_with_measurement_tool.html).
 * The `ros-base` and `novnc` images are remote images and drawn from the [gramaziokohler docker hub organization](https://hub.docker.com/u/gramaziokohler).

 ## Moveit on Linux Notes

-when ROS should be connected between 2 machines via Ethernet, the ROS MASTER and IPP should be changed via
+when ROS should be connected between 2 machines via Ethernet (and not via localhost), the ROS MASTER and IPP should be changed via

     nano ~/.bashrc